teambikenetic/www.teambikenetic.com/README.md

 ### Who is Team Bikenetic?

 We’re a cyclocross and mountain bike racing team in the Washington DC area.
 Basically, we have fun in dirt.
-But we also do lots of public service and outreach: MORE trail-building, Bike to Work support, WABA advocacy, and Phoenix Bikes volunteering.
+But we also do lots of public service and outreach: [MORE](http://www.more-mtb.org/) trail-building, [Bike to Work Day](https://www.biketoworkmetrodc.org/) support, [WABA](http://www.waba.org/) advocacy, and [Phoenix Bikes](http://www.phoenixbikes.org/) volunteering.

 We started in 2014 with 25 members and now enjoy the pleasant company of ~75.
 We’re currently the size we want to be, but if you’re interested, get to know us at races and on rides, hang out with us, and let’s see if we’re a good fit for each other.
 Membership requires a stated annual commitment to racing and volunteering.
 For our ongoing activity, check us out on [Facebook](https://www.facebook.com/teambikenetic/) and [Instagram](https://www.instagram.com/teambikenetic/).